Philip Melanchthon: His work as reformer

 His attitude in matters of worship was conservative, and in the Leipsic Interim he was said by Cordatus and Schenk even to be Crypto-Catholic.
-He never strove for a reconciliation with Catholicism at the price of pure doctrine.
-He attributed more value to the external appearance and organization of the Church than Luther did, as can be seen from his whole treatment of the "doctrine of the church".
-The ideal conception of the church, which the reformers opposed to the organization of the Roman Church, which was expressed in his Loci of 1535, lost for him after 1537 its former prominence, when he began to emphasize the conception of the true visible church as it may be found among the Protestants.
+He did not look for a reconciliation with Catholicism at the price of pure doctrine.
+He attributed more value to the external appearance and organization of the Church than Luther did, as can be seen from his treatment of the "doctrine of the church".
+The ideal conception of the church, which he expressed in Loci in 1535, later lost its prominence when he began to emphasize the conception of the true visible church as it may be found among the Protestants.

 He believed that the relation of the church to God was that the church held the divine office of the ministry of the Gospel.
 The universal priesthood was for Melanchthon as for Luther no principle of an ecclesiastical constitution, but a purely religious principle.
-In accordance with this idea Melanchthon tried to keep the traditional church constitution and government, including the bishops.
+In accordance with this idea he tried to keep the traditional church constitution and government, including the bishops.
 He did not want, however, a church altogether independent of the state, but rather, in agreement with Luther, he believed it the duty of the secular authorities to protect religion and the church.
-He looked upon the consistories as ecclesiastical courts which therefore should be composed of spiritual and secular judges, for to him the official authority of the church did not lie in a special class of priests, but rather in the whole congregation, to be represented therefore not only by ecclesiastics, but also by laymen.
-Melanchthon in advocating church union did not overlook differences in doctrine for the sake of common practical tasks.
+He looked upon the consistories as ecclesiastical courts which therefore should be composed of spiritual and secular judges, as he believed that the official authority of the church did not lie in a special class of priests, but rather in the whole congregation, to be represented therefore not only by ecclesiastics, but also by laymen.
+In advocating church union he did not overlook differences in doctrine for the sake of common practical tasks.

 The older he grew, the less he distinguished between the Gospel as the announcement of the will of God, and right doctrine as the human knowledge of it.
-Therefore, he took pains to safeguard unity in doctrine by theological formulas of union, but these were made as broad as possible and were restricted to the needs of practical religion.
+He took pains to safeguard unity in doctrine by theological formulas of union, but these were made as broad as possible and were restricted to the needs of practical religion.